SIL and LOPA: How Reliable are your safeguards?

 Failure Frequency

-Examples for failure frequency:
+Examples of failure frequency:

 1. The dangerous failure rate of a BPCS: 0.1/year.